The Ultimate One-Week Switzerland Itinerary

 • grab a glass of wine in the Lavaux vineyards (UNESCO)

 Time to leave Interlaken already.
 But don’t worry.
 The Golden Pass Line, which is one of the five big scenic train rides in Switzerland, has plenty of mesmerizing views in store for you.
-It connects the centre of Switzerland in Lucerne with Montreux by the shores of Lake Geneva.
+It connects the center of Switzerland in Lucerne with Montreux by the shores of Lake Geneva.

-Today, you’ll be travelling from Interlaken to Montreux, which accounts for roughly two-thirds of the Golden Pass Line.
+Today, you’ll be traveling from Interlaken to Montreux, which accounts for roughly two-thirds of the Golden Pass Line.
 The first leg takes you past Lake Thun to Spiez and finally into Zweisimmen, where you’ll transfer to a different train.
+From Montreux, you can also take day trips to nearby attractions such as the Château de Chillon and the Lavaux vineyards.

 Morning: Train Journey Through Switzerland on Golden Pass Line